-- (3) Reduce vehicle miles traveled; improve air quality and reduce emergency response times; and - (4) Avoid the creation of large, isolated tracts without routes for traffic, pedestrian and bicycle connections. - b.
+- (3) Reduce vehicle miles traveled; improve air quality and reduce emergency response times; - (4) Mitigate the traffic impacts of new development, and free up arterial capacity for long-distance travel needs; and - (5) Avoid the creation of large, isolated tracts without routes for traffic, pedestrian and bicycle connections. - b.
 Sidewalks Required.
 Sidewalks shall be installed on both sides of all streets pursuant to the standards of City's Design and Construction manual.
 The Director may allow the use of alternative paving materials if a community improvement district or other long-term oversight board and funding mechanism is established to provide for ongoing maintenance. - c.
 On-Site Pedestrian Connections - (1) Development within the ADP shall provide a network of on-site pedestrian walkways with a minimum width of five feet to and between the following areas: - (a) Entrances to each building on the site, including pad site buildings; - (b) Public sidewalks, walkways, or trails on adjacent properties that extend to the boundaries shared with the subject development;